Eat & Drink

 Sherwood Coffee Bar

-This iconic Newcastle institution serves up delicious açai bowls at all seven of its well-loved locations!
-Head to Cardiff, Charlestown, Gillieston Heights, Kahibah, Kotara, New Lambton, or Parry St to get your hands on a bowl, and order ahead via their app here to skip the queue.
+This Newcastle institution serves up delicious açai bowls at all seven of its well-loved locations!
+Head to Sherwood at Cardiff, Charlestown, Gillieston Heights, Kahibah, Kotara, New Lambton, or Parry Street to get your hands on a bowl, and order ahead via their app to skip the queue.

 Shakey Joe's